underscore-finance/underscore-docs/payees.md

 This separation of powers means you can delegate work without delegating trust.
 Your CFO can pay all your vendors without being able to add their cousin as a new "vendor."
 Your AI can optimize payments without being able to drain your wallet to an unknown address.

+For AI agents, this separation is critical.
+The agent (Manager) can execute payments to pre-approved service providers (Payees), but cannot add new recipients or modify spending limits.
+The wallet owner defines which services the agent can pay for and how much it can spend — enforced onchain, not by policy.

 **Learn more**: See how [Managers](managers.md) can automate your payment workflows.

 ## Related Features